phaserjs/phaser/README.md

 ### CocoonJS Specific Updates

 * Wrapped all touch, keyboard, mouse and fulscreen events that CocoonJS doesn't support in conditional checks to avoid Warnings.
-* Forces use of a Canvas Renderer under CocoonJS automatically.
 * The SoundManager no longer requires a touch to unlock it, defaults to unlocked.
+* Resolved issue where Cocoon won't render a scene in Canvas mode if there is only one Sprite/Image on it.

 ### New Features